SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 kubectl get pods --watch -n monitoring
 ```

 Now both Prometheus and Grafana are running.
 Their Web Management UIs are exposed through the services `prometheus-k8s` at port 9090 and `grafana` at port 3000 in the `monitoring` namespace.
-Since these services are of type ClusterIP one of the options is to use Kubectl port-forwarding to access:
+Because these services are of type ClusterIP one of the options is to use Kubectl port-forwarding to access them:
 ```
 kubectl port-forward svc/prometheus-k8s 9090 -n monitoring &
 kubectl port-forward svc/grafana 3000 -n monitoring &
 ```
 Point your browser to [localhost:9090](http://localhost:9090) for Prometheus and to [localhost:3000](http://localhost:3000) for Grafana.
-An initial login may be required using the credentials `admin/admin`.
+An initial login might be required using the credentials `admin/admin`.

 #### Creating a ServiceMonitor object

-With above adjustments the Prometheus Operator is now watching all namespaces for `ServiceMonitor` custom resource objects.
-A `ServiceMonitor` defines which metrics services shall be added to the Prometheus targets.
+With the adjustments discussed above, the Prometheus Operator is now watching all namespaces for `ServiceMonitor` custom resource objects.
+A `ServiceMonitor` defines which metrics services must be added to the Prometheus targets.
 It is namespace scoped so it must be added to the namespace where the event broker has been deployed.

 Example:
 ```yaml